-Huby's name means 'farmstead on a spur of land', an 8th/10th century Danish name.You can see houses in Main St have been built on a small ridge.
+Huby's name may date from 8-10th centuries and means 'farmstead on a spur of land' from Old English 'hoh' + Old Scandinavian (Danish) 'by' .
+You can see houses in Main St. have been built on a small ridge.

 Main St. houses are mainly 18th and 19th century, built with handmade bricks, and with pantile roofs replacing earlier thatch.